open-ipcamera/open-ipcamera/README.txt

 #	c.
 Join your Pi to WiFi:
 #		raspi-config
 #		"Network Options" > "Wi-Fi" > Then enter SSID and password when prompted
+#	NOTE: If Camera will also be used with a phone HotSpot additionally set this network

 # 7. CONFIGURE DROPBOX ACCESS TOKEN:
 # Skip this step for all subsequent Pi-Cam setups- only needs to be done just once